 These festivals are an important part of Spanish culture.
 They attract millions of tourists as well as numerous locals, bring them to streets, and create unforgettable atmospheres.
 You should visit Spain during one of these amazing events and see with your own eyes that how the cities are full of life and color during them.

-Every village, city, or state in the country has its own celebration in different time of the year, with a unique subject, in a unique style.
-Although there are hundreds of different festivals, in this article we listed some of the top festivals in Spain, from famous La Tomatina, to El Colacho, and Las Fallas.
+Every village, city, or state in the country has its own celebration at different times of the year, with a unique subject, in a unique style.
+Although there are hundreds of different festivals, in this article we listed some of the top festivals in Spain, from famous La Tomatina to El Colacho, and Las Fallas.

 Las Fallas de Valencia is one of the most iconic events in the world.
 During this festival that longs five days, people bring gigantic colorful statues and figures to the streets.
 The figures are usually representing pop-culture and famous events that have happened during the year.